top of page

 After a finding on imaging is considered suspect for malignancy (cancer), your doctor will refer you a specialist in cancer, called an oncologist, to continue care.

-Treatments for breast cancer can include:
+Treatments for breast cancer may include:

 • Surgery